ryjones/rl-report/main/indy-did-method-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `gulpfile.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `gulpfile.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `index.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `src/markdown-it-extensions.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `src/markdown-it-extensions.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `assets/compiled/body.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `assets/compiled/head.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `assets/compiled/head.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `assets/js/chart.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `assets/js/chart.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `assets/js/custom-elements.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `assets/js/custom-elements.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `assets/js/font-awesome.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `assets/js/font-awesome.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `assets/js/index.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `assets/js/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `assets/js/popper.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `assets/js/popper.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `assets/js/prism.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `assets/js/prism.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `assets/js/tippy.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `assets/js/tippy.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `assets/js/utils.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `assets/js/utils.js`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `test-directory-exists` <a href="#user-content--test-directory-exists" id="-test-directory-exists">#</a>